ltranbach/INST377-Final-Project/docs/README.md

        2. Animate on Scroll library - adds a fading animation when scrolling the pages

+    6. Testing

+        1. Implemented alerts for Supabase testing, giving feedback on whether it works.

-    6. Future improvements for the project:
+    7. Future improvements for the project:

         1. The design of the website can be improved